PlayFab/MpsSamples/wrappingGsdk/README.md

 ### Deploying on MPS

-Once you create game asset archive, next step is to creat a Build to deploy the game asset.
+Once you create game asset archive, next step is to create a Build to deploy the game asset.

 You can refer to our [public documentation](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/deploying-playfab-multiplayer-server-builds) to upload your Build on the MPS service.

 During the creation of your Build, you should upload the zipped game assets and specify build configuration such as StartGameCommand, Port, and Virtual Machine Type as bellow:

 #### Build Configuration Example 1: Deploy Wrapper sample as Windows Container on Windows VM.
 - Virtual Machine OS : Windows
 - Game Serer Type : Container
 - GameStartCommand :
 C:\Assets\wrapper.exe -g C:\Assets\fakegame.exe arg1 arg2
- ( Replace fakegame.exe with the name of your game server executable
+ ( Replace fakegame.exe with the name of your game server executable )
 - Port Name: game_port
 - Port Type: TCP
 - Port Number: 80

 > Bear in mind that during the allocation (i.e. usage of RequestMultiplayerServer API) the port you will get to connect will be different than 80.
-This is becase MPS service will create a mapping between the Azure Load Balancer (that exposes your ports to the Public internet) to the game servers running on the Azure Virtual Machines.
+This is because MPS service will create a mapping between the Azure Load Balancer (that exposes your ports to the Public internet) to the game servers running on the Azure Virtual Machines.

 #### Build Configuration Example 2: Deploy Wrapper sample as Process on Windows VM.
 - Virtual Machine OS: Windows
 - Game Serer Type : Process
 - GameStartCommand : wrapper.exe -g fakegame.exe arg1 arg2
 - Port Name: game_port
 - Port Type: TCP

 In this example, you don't need to specify Port Number.
 Once game server is running, port number will be assigned dynamically by MPS.
 This is how to grab a port number via GSDK in wrapper sample.